 I continued to run in the gale-force winds and hail with my buff pulled right up to my eyes to protect my skin from the elements.
 My thighs went numb straight away thanks to choosing to wear shorts, but that didn’t matter too much as long as I kept warm inside I was going to be ok.
 There have been many times in my life when I have endured extreme situations; cycling across India in temperatures so hot my bike tyre sunk into the melted tarmac, camping in snow 2800m above sea level, hiking 13 hour days for 5 days straight – there’s been many – so a bit of wind and rain certainly wasn’t going to stop me now.
 The feelings of PAIN, WET AND COLD ARE ONLY TEMPORARY.
 I’ve learned that over the years.

 To say I was saturated was an understatement.
 I was raining/hailing so hard my Nutrigrain bar disintegrated into a soggy mess, falling onto the ground as I opened the pack to take my first bite.
-Weirdly after about 20km my groin started to hurt.
+I sipped on my sports drink, a sachet from Velo Flow which gave me just the boost I needed.
+Weirdly after about 20km my hip flexors started to hurt.
 I had never had a pain like it, especially in that area, but I soon realised what had caused it.
 The strong winds were blowing directly onto my right thigh which increased the resistance and the strength needed for me to lift my leg to run.
 I was in agony and I wasn’t even halfway there yet!

 My brother Hugo and his girlfriend surprised me along the route – multiple times in fact – which was a huge boost for my morale.
 Luckily they saw me whilst I was running but I have to admit, there were a few times where I had to walk (uphill) or stop for a couple of seconds to compose myself.
 I did this by shouting out loudly “come on you can do this!” – luckily there was no one around.